 na = shaft rotating speed (rev/min, rpm)

-When the motor starts rotating the slip is 100 % and the voltage is at maximum.
-The slip and voltage are reduced when rotor starts to turn.
+When a motor starts to rotate the slip is 100 % and the motor current is at maximum.
+Slip and motor current are reduced when the rotor begin turning.

 Inductive reactance depends on the frequency and the slip.
-When the rotor is not turning, the frequency and slip are at maximum and so is the inductive reactance.
+When the rotor is not turning the slip frequency is at maximum and so is the inductive reactance.

-A motor has a resistance and inductance and when the rotor is turning, the inductive reactance is low and power factor approaches to one.
+A motor has a resistance and inductance and when the rotor is turning the inductive reactance is low and the power factor approaches to one.

 The inductive reactance will change with the slip since the rotor impedance is the phase sum of the constant resistance and the variable inductive reactance.